Ask the CAA Featured Question

 Among all of the graduate programs accredited by or in candidacy with the CAA, there are a variety of educational models employed successfully for CAA to award an accreditation status.
 CAA established specific policies or review mechanisms to ensure consistency across the assessment of the program as programs evolved and CAA needed to ensure comprehensive evaluations were conducted.
 These processes continue to evolve as new technologies and educational formats emerge.

 - Consortia—Currently the CAA accredits 5 consortia—all in audiology.
 The CAA defines a consortium as a program composed of multiple independently administered entities which is a formal arrangement between or among institutions of higher education.
 The CAA established this new category in 2005, although it had been part of the 2001 Policy on Substantive Change prior to that time.
+For more information about eligibility for a program offered through a consortium, see Chapter X, "Eligibility and Program Development," in the Accreditation Handbook.

 - Contractual Arrangement—Part of CAA's Policy on Substantive Changes, this component is defined as when an institution of higher learning and another type of entity, such as a speech/language/hearing center or other business, combine resources to offer a degree program.
 Although not a widely used model currently, it does allow for programs to consider other educational or business models and the availability of additional human, financial, or other resources to ensure all graduates are prepared for independent professional practice.
+For more information about a program being offered through a contractual arrangement, see Chapter XI, "Expectations of Programs," in the Accreditation Handbook.

 Are there resources or examples of successful models, especially those that were able to increase the number of graduate students?

 Academic programs, in collaboration with other stakeholders, have been attempting to increase capacity for a number of years.
-Examples of some the approaches that have been undertaken to achieve greater capacity are available on ASHA's web pages dedicated to Academic Program Capacity Building in Audiology and Speech-Language Pathology.
+Examples of some the approaches that have been undertaken to achieve greater capacity are available on ASHA's webpages dedicated to Academic Program Capacity Building in Audiology and Speech-Language Pathology.

 The CAA continues to work on initiatives and to partner with stakeholders to identify and eliminate roadblocks and foster greater innovation in educational programming.
-As part of the CAA's Strategic Planning, it will be addressing over the next 3 years ways to better streamline some of the reporting burden to programs.
+As part of the CAA's strategic planning, it will be addressing over the next 3 years ways to better streamline some of the reporting burden to programs.